sandrobl/locar.js/README.md

 ## Disclaimer

 This is an open-source project licensed under the [MIT License](LICENSE) and thus comes with no warranty.
-Also it is a volunteer-led project; work on the project by AR.js maintainers or any othe contributor will be undertaken *time-permitting* only.
+Also it is a volunteer-led project; work on the project by AR.js maintainers or any other contributor will be undertaken *time-permitting* only.
 For this reason we welcome contributors!
 The more people working on the project, the more likely it is that it will become full-featured and issues will be resolved.